 These photos were taken in my garden at the townhouse.
 Transplants from my sister’s yard.

-So, do you want to be a part of this plant growing challenge?
+So, do you want to follow along with this plant growing challenge series?

 Although I’d love to hear from you, I promise, you can join in without ever having to tell me if that’s what you prefer.
 No pressure!!